XWangLabTHU/cfDNApipe/README.md

 ### Section 9.2: Reference Files Preparation

 We wrapped classical software [**GATK4**](https://gatk.broadinstitute.org/hc/en-us) to call WGS mutations.
-Detecting mutations needs addtional references related to human genome.
+Detecting mutations needs additional references related to the human genome.
 These references are provided by [GATK resource bundle](https://gatk.broadinstitute.org/hc/en-us/articles/360035890811-Resource-bundle) and not suit for auto-downloading.
-Therfore, users should download the reference files manually.
+Therefore, users should download the reference files manually.
 [GATK resource bundle](https://gatk.broadinstitute.org/hc/en-us/articles/360035890811-Resource-bundle) provides different ways to download reference files like lftp and ftp.
-We recommend using **lftp** to download the VCF references for convenient.
+We recommend using **lftp** to download the VCF references for convenience.

 If **lftp** is not installed, users can install it from conda easily.